 Let me explain both methods in detail so you can choose the one that best suits your needs.

-Method 1: Painting Air-Dry Clay Pottery After It Has Dried Completely
+Method 1: Painting the Clay Pottery After it Has Dried

 This is the most common and probably the easiest method of painting air-dry clay pottery where you will have to paint the pottery after it has dried.

 Here are the steps you need to follow…